obspy/obspy/trunk/misc/docs/source/tutorial/trigger_tutorial.rst

 In this example we perform a coincidence trigger on a local scale network of 4 stations.
 For the single station triggers a recursive STA/LTA is used.
-The waveform data span about four minutes and includes four local events.
-Two are easily recognizable (Ml 1-2), the other two can only detected with very exact trigger settings (Ml <= 0).
+The waveform data span about four minutes and include four local events.
+Two are easily recognizable (Ml 1-2), the other two can only be detected with well adjusted trigger settings (Ml <= 0).

-First we assemble a Stream object with all waveform data:
+First we assemble a Stream object with all waveform data, the data used in the example is available from our web server:

     >>> from obspy.core import Stream, read
     >>> st = Stream()